tushartushar/taksidiotis/guide.md

 * Ios: If you want to party a lot and live a wonderful experience in the Greek islands then **Ios** should be your choice.
 Ios means *flower* and according to the ancient tradition, Ios was the homeland of Homer’s mother and the final resting place of the great epic poet.
 It is particularly famous for the wonderful beaches, the picturesque village of Chora and certainly the intense nightlife that attracts mostly young crowds.
 Click [here](http://www.visitgreece.gr/en/greek_islands/cyclades/ios) for more info.

+* Samothraki: in my opinion the most magical island in Greece, Samothraki.
+The moment you reach it, you fall in love with it.
+It has magical nature with waterfalls, forests and beaches.
+Also the people you meet there are have a special sense of freedom and hospitality. [click here for photo http://www.oneman.gr/keimena/style/taksidi/menoume-nisi/article3586754.ece/BINARY/w620/vathres+1.jpg]
 ## Natural Resorts

 * Near the city of Volos (in the Magnisia regional unit), one can find the magical mountain of Pilio.
 According to myth, this is where the gods used to live during the summer, and with good reason!!!
 The beauty of Pilio is truly something to behold since it is (possibly) the Greece's nature at it's absolute best!
 Combining breath-taking mountain forrests and sunny beaches with clear blue waters, this place is a must visit.
 And most importantly, do not be fooled by the beautiful sea into thinking that this is a place to only visit during the summer.
 If you are a friend of snow and skiing, just don't think twice.